Maths - the mastery approach

 - A few areas of learning covered more deeply in an half term

-- Frequent opportunities to reason and problems solve
+- Frequent opportunities to reason and problem solve

 Differentiation is achieved through: